Nipah virus infection

 Nipah virus infection is a zoonotic disease caused by the Nipah virus (NiV), a zoonotic virus which can transmit from animals to humans.
 It can also be transmitted through contaminated food or directly between humans.

 NiV was first identified in an outbreak among people with close contact with pig in Malaysia and Singapore in 1998-1999.
 A high incidence of cases during this outbreak presented with encephalitis or had neurological symptoms, with no occurrence of human-to-human transmission.
 In subsequent outbreaks in Bangladesh and India, a higher incidence of respiratory involvement was reported with limited human-to-human transmission.
+NiV poses a recurring risk across parts of South Asia, as its animal reservoir, fruit bats, is widely distributed across the region.

 Pathogen(s)